 How to Freeze Ground Beef?

-Refrigerate cooked ground beef in shallow airtight containers or wrap tightly in heavy-duty aluminum foil or plastic wrap to extend its shelf life for safety and quality.
+To prolong the safety and quality of cooked ground beef, refrigerate it in shallow airtight containers or wrap tightly in heavy-duty aluminum foil or plastic wrap.

-Cooked ground beef will keep in the refrigerator for 3 to 4 days if properly stored.
+Following proper storage protocol, cooked ground beef will remain edible for 3 to 4 days refrigerated.

-Cooked ground beef can be frozen to extend its shelf life; freeze in covered airtight containers or heavy-duty freezer bags, or wrap tightly in heavy-duty aluminum foil or freezer wrap.
+Freezing cooked ground beef in airtight, covered containers or heavy-duty freezer bags, or tightly wrapped in heavy-duty aluminum foil or freezer wrap, extends its shelf life.

 How Long Does Cooked Ground Beef Last at Room Temperature?